zelcion/birbs/README.md

 ### EventManager.broadcast()
 _Triggers a Procedure execution.
 Returns the EventManager_

 The context argument is optional.
-If ommited, the manager will try triggering the Procedure in all of it's Contexts
+If ommited, the manager will try triggering the Procedure in all of its Contexts

 ```javascript
   EventManager.broadcast(